-- i) The scheme delivers approximately 6 new homes, some or all of which should be in the form of bungalows suited to occupation by older households and meeting Lifetime Homes standards; - ii) The Public Right of Way is retained on its established route and is incorporated into the layout and landscape scheme; and - iii) No buildings are located forward of the building line fronting the road established by the buildings to the west on Queen Catherine Road.

-5.22 This policy allocates a 0.26 Ha parcel of vacant land on Queen Catherine Road on the eastern edge of the village for a small housing scheme.
+- i) The scheme delivers approximately 8 new homes, at least half of which should either be in the form of bungalows suited to occupation by older households or that are designed to meet Lifetime Homes standards; - ii) The scheme layout retains and incorporates the Public Right of Way on its established route - iii) The scheme layout sets the new buildings back from the site frontage to Queen Catherine Road to the extent that the essential character of the larger plots to the immediate west of the site and opposite the site is maintained; and - iv) The scheme layout has regard to the findings of an archaeological investigation and preserves in-situ any remains of more than local importance. - v) The scheme layout should provide appropriate green infrastructure to ensure a net gain in biodiversity for the site". - 5.22 This policy allocates a 0.26 Ha parcel of vacant land on Queen Catherine Road on the eastern edge of the village for a small housing scheme.
 The site is especially suited to a low-density scheme that effectively transitions the built up area of the village into the countryside on the tranquil approach to St. Michael's Church.
-The policy therefore requires that the scheme be delivered comprising primarily bungalows, as their low height will aid this transition and meet the demand of older occupiers for this type of property, which is missing in the village.

-5.23 It is important that the existing Public Right of Way across the site is retained on its route, as this forms the shortest distance for users walking from the footpath off Buckingham Road to Queen Catherine Road and the Church.
+The policy therefore requires that the scheme be delivered comprising primarily bungalows, as their low height will aid this transition and meet the demand of older occupiers for this type of property, which is in short supply in the village. - 5.23 It is important that the existing Public Right of Way across the site is retained on its route, as this forms the shortest distance for users walking from the footpath off Buckingham Road to Queen Catherine Road and the Church.
 There is also a strong building line formed by the houses on the northern side of the road (including the listed No.18), which should be adhered to in the scheme layout.

-Figure 12 - Site bounded on the north by single story houses